bcgov/met-public/openshift/README.md

 ## Build Configuration

-Github actions are being used for building images but if necessary to use openshift, follow the steps below:
+Github actions are being used for building images but **IF NECESSARY** to use openshift, follow the steps below:

 In the tools namespace use the following to create the build configurations: